 As part of the requirements of the grant, providers were asked to respond to a grant impact survey issued by FSSA that captures how the dollars were used to support their workforce.
-Providers are currently actively responding to the survey and FSSA looks forward to sharing the impact of this grant program in our next update.
+From analysis of the survey responses, FSSA found that the grant funds were primarily used for workforce bonuses, hourly wage increases, and retention activities.
+Providers reported that these funds impacted over 52,000 DSWs in total.

 As many states are also focusing on expanding the direct service provider workforce, we will continue to work closely with our peers across the country to build upon and implement other innovative ideas.
-We will also work to promote direct support work as a career path and to establish apprenticeship pathways that increase the workforce.
+We will also work to promote direct support work as a career path and to establish pathways that increase the workforce.
 These efforts will help build and retain the HCBS workforce.